Skill-Development-Marathon/Solutions/README.md

 # Skill Development Marathon

-This page repository is used to track solutions published in the [Telegram channel](https://t.me/khamidulla_inoyatov_microblog).
+This page repository is ued to track solutions published in the [Telegram channel](https://t.me/khamidulla_inoyatov_microblog).

 ## Solutions
 - Day 001